-Ceek VR Inc.: Ceek Virtual Reality Partners With Playing for Change Foundation for 2022 Official Formula 1 CRYPTO.COM Miami Grand Prix After Party and the Impact Awards
+Ceek VR Inc.: CEEK Virtual Reality Partners With Playing for Change Foundation for 2022 Official Formula 1 CRYPTO.COM Miami Grand Prix After Party and the Impact Awards

 In celebration of the upcoming Impact Awards, Hard Rock & Playing for Change Foundation collaborate for the Official Formula 1 Crypto.com Miami Grand Prix After Party Honoring legendary artist Luis Fonsi, with musical performances by iconic artists: CeeLo Green, Manuel Turizo, Mau y Ricky, and many more incredible artists.

-Playing for Change Foundation is holding its premier concert, the Official Formula 1 Crypto.com Miami Grand Prix After Party, on May 4th, 2022 at DAER Hard Rock Hollywood, with proceeds from sales going back to the foundation to continue its initiative of bringing music & arts education to youth worldwide ahead of their annual PFCF Impact Awards at the Faena Forum in Miami Beach, FL. on May 14th, 2022.
-This year's performances by award-winning artists will premiere exclusively in the CEEK METAVERSE.
+Playing for Change Foundation held its premier concert, the Official Formula 1 Crypto.com Miami Grand Prix After Party, on May 4th , 2022 at DAER Hard Rock Hollywood, with proceeds from sales going back to the foundation to continue its initiative of bringing music & arts education to youth worldwide ahead of their annual PFCF Impact Awards at the Faena Forum in Miami Beach, FL. on May 14th , 2022.
+This year's performances by award-winning artists will premiere exclusively in the CEEK METAVERSE .
 The Official Formula 1 Crypto.com Miami Grand Prix After Party is primed to draw top names from celebrities and influencers, Miami socialites, as well as the Grand Prix circuit's top racers.

 Additionally, CEEK VR has teamed with The Impact Awards / Playing for Change Foundation to bring this year's event to the CEEK Metaverse.
 Many award-winning performances will be on www.ceek.com as well as on the CEEK VR App.
 The CEEK Metaverse will also feature an exclusive NFT collection with Impact Awards in celebration of the music superstars and their fans.
 Founder and CEO, Mary Spio says, "The exclusive The Impact Awards / Playing for Change Foundation NFT collection enables us to engage music fans in an exciting and impactful way, while raising funds for a truly important cause."